sans-sehgal/sans-sehgal/README.md

 👨‍🎓 Hey!
 I'm Sanskar, a grduate student at Stony Brook University in New York, United States.

 👨‍💻 Checkout my [**LeetCode**](https://leetcode.com/sans_sehgal/) Profile.

+ :rocket: Over the summer of '23 I interned at Tech Mahindra, collaborating with the Data and ML teams in Atlanta and Bangalore.
+Checkout more about my experience on Linkedin.

 :rocket: I have been a part of the [**Centre for Artificial Intelligence and Robotics, DRDO**](drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair) as a Reseach Fellow where I developed a state-of-the-art information retrieval and ranking system.
 Check out the repo @ [**Information Retrieval**](https://github.com/sans-sehgal/Information-Retrieval).

-💻 Worked as a Research Intern at the Indian Institute of Technology, Bombay on project [**Udaan**](https://www.udaanproject.org/) and helped            underprivileged students acceess educational material in native Indian language.
+:rocket: Worked as a Research Intern at the Indian Institute of Technology, Bombay on project [**Udaan**](https://www.udaanproject.org/) and helped            underprivileged students acceess educational material in native Indian language.
 Check out the tool we built @ [**OpenOCR Correct**](https://github.com/sans-sehgal/OpenOCR_Correct).

 ✍🏻 I enjoy writing technical blogs on [**Medium**](https://medium.com/@sanskarsehgal).